Allisonwonderlax13/https-github.com-obsproject-obs-studio./Streaming-With-SRT-Protocol.md

 * **OBS Studio** which relies on the FFmpeg libraries,
 * vMix,
 * srt-live-transmit (which is a demo app from libsrt developpers; needs to be compiled from source)
+* Larix Broadcaster/Screencaster which can broadcast on Android or iOS.
 Hardware encoders are also available at various vendors.

 ## Servers
 The following servers support SRT ingest: